 Less excess, more equality – sharing the world’s resources equitably

 The Butterfly Trust received New Zealand charitable status in February 2009.
-It is also registered in Vanuatu.
-The Trust is dedicated to working with, and for, all people in accordance with the charitable purposes laid out in its Trust Deed.
+The Trust is dedicated to working for all people and the environment in accordance with the charitable purposes laid out in its Trust Deed.

-The ‘butterfly’ was chosen to represent us because it symbolises transformation, hope, freedom, beauty, and the fact that small ripples can create large waves!
+The butterfly was chosen to represent us because it symbolises transformation, hope, freedom, beauty, and the idea that a small ripple on one side of the world can create large waves on the other!

 Our vision and mode of achieving this vision

-While the Trust seeks to promote the equitable sharing of the world’s resources, at the same time, it seeks to encourage a re-acquaintance with the deeper meaning of abundance, that profound happiness, that contentment in simplicity, that is often apparent in people regardless of external wealth and social status.
+While we seek to promote a more equitable sharing of the world’s resources, at the same time, we want to encourage an understanding of the deeper meaning of abundance, that profound happiness, that contentment in simplicity, which is often apparent in people regardless of external wealth and social status.

-We strive to be a bridge between cultures over which resources, both material and non-material, can flow, in both directions.
+In this way we hope to be a bridge between cultures over which resources, material and intangible, can flow, in both directions.

 Our working principles

-- We believe in empowering individuals with skills and knowledge to ensure sustainability and independence from the need for indefinite aid.
+- We help communities increase their skills and knowledge to ensure independence from indefinite aid.

-- We implement systems to ensure recipients account for funds and provide feedback to the Trust and its sponsors.
+- We ensure recipients account for funds and provide feedback to the Trust and its sponsors.

-- To achieve these ends, we recognise the value of team work.
-The Trust works with like-minded organisations, both large and small, as well as individual and group volunteers to coordinate efforts and share expertise and resources.
+- We recognise the value of teamwork.
+We work with like-minded organisations, both large and small, as well as individual and group volunteers to coordinate efforts and share expertise and resources.